Passport to English Logo

 4. The book is on the table.

-6. Twenty two people are in the class.
+6. Twenty two students are in the class.

-Using the same sentences that we used above, now we are going to determine if the underlined information is the subject (does the action of the verb and usually is before the verb) or an object (receives the action of the verb and usually is after the verb).
-When we form questions with these sentences in the exercise after this one, in the sentences where the question word takes the place of the subject we won't change the order of the words.
-With the sentences where the question word takes the place of the object, we will change the word order according to the rules that we studied in the Yes/No Question section above.
+Using the same sentences as above, we will now determine whether the underlined information is part of the subject (performs the action of the verb and is usually before the verb) or part of the predicate (not part of the subject).
+When we form questions with these sentences in the following exercise, we will not change the word order in the sentences where the question word takes the place of the subject or part of the subject.
+In the sentences where the question word takes the place of part of the predicate, we will change them according to the rules we studied in the Yes/No Questions section.

 example

-("Gail," the underlined word, is the subject because she does the action of the verb and comes before the verb.)
+("Susan," the underlined word, is the subject because it performs the action of the verb and comes before the verb.)

-2. Francis walks in the park on Sundays
+2. Frank walks in the park on Sundays

 3. The book is on the table